Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Introduction

-This extreme spatial narrowness exposes an intrinsic constraint governed by the Gabor spatial-spectral uncertainty principle \cite{gabor1946electrical}: expanding the STFT observation window improves frequency resolution but inevitably blurs the sub-residue boundary.
-This trade-off establishes a maximal-localization constraint under which boundary detection accuracy is maximized at the narrowest feasible window, providing a physical rationale for the empirical observation that the pointwise, zero-window operator $E[n]$ achieves the highest boundary detection accuracy among the descriptors tested \cite{wang2026structural, wang2026piecewise}.
+We further show that the windowed spectral probe is subject to a Gabor resolution limit: expanding the observation window improves frequency resolution but progressively blurs the boundary, so that phase-boundary distinguishability is maximized at the narrowest feasible window \cite{gabor1946electrical}.
+This trade-off is a property of the windowed spectral method rather than of the backbone geometry itself, and it explains why the pointwise integrability residual $E[n]$ \cite{wang2026structural, wang2026piecewise}, which carries no observation window, resolves boundaries more sharply than the windowed spectral entropy.

-Guided by this physical duality, we construct a dual-probe signal-processing framework (Fig.~\ref{fig:concept}).
-The discrete Hasimoto map first translates three-dimensional backbone geometry into a one-dimensional effective potential (Fig.~\ref{fig:concept}a), mapping structurally ordered helices to flat DC plateaus and disordered coils to broadband noise (Fig.~\ref{fig:concept}b).
-The pointwise integrability residual $E[n]$ serves as a high-pass probe that captures torsion discontinuities at structural boundaries, while a newly introduced low-frequency energy ratio $R_{\mathrm{LF}}$ serves as a low-pass probe that measures the DC-dominated spectral flatness inherent to helical interiors (Fig.~\ref{fig:concept}c).
-Combining these complementary probes reconciles local boundary precision with global topological robustness, substantially improving detection accuracy.
-By mapping three-dimensional structures into one-dimensional frequency spectra, this framework suggests that broadband, high-entropy geometries may correspond to the conformational flexibility associated with protein interactions and allostery, motivating future validation against experimental dynamics data.
+Because the sharpness of these boundaries governs where flexibility localizes along the backbone, with consequences for folding, allosteric signaling, and conformational dynamics, we analyze the effective potential in the spatial-frequency domain, which exposes a duality between the local geometric order of helical interiors and the macroscopic spectral order of the chain.
+This physical duality motivates a multi-scale structural characterization framework (Fig.~\ref{fig:concept}).
+The discrete Hasimoto map translates three-dimensional backbone geometry into a one-dimensional effective potential (Fig.~\ref{fig:concept}a), mapping structurally ordered helices to near-integrable soliton-like states and disordered coils to broadband conformational fluctuations (Fig.~\ref{fig:concept}b).
+The pointwise integrability residual $E[n]$ serves as a local order parameter that captures torsion discontinuities at structural phase boundaries, while a complementary low-frequency energy ratio $R_{\mathrm{LF}}$ serves as a macroscopic spectral probe that measures the spectral uniformity of helical interiors (Fig.~\ref{fig:concept}c).
+Combining these multi-scale observables reconciles local boundary precision with global topological robustness and improves structural-state separability.
+This framework suggests that broadband, high-entropy geometries may correspond to the conformational flexibility associated with allosteric transitions and protein interactions, a hypothesis that motivates future validation against experimental dynamics data.